 I wasn’t entirely clear on all the reasons why compost was treasure yet, but I knew it was, and I wanted to get Andrea worms (which she said would make her compost work better) to thank her for all her patience answering my endless questions about how she managed to be so eco-friendly at home.

-It’s here that I want to tell you that I had been thinking about worms for some time; after finding a really strange picture hanging around the house entitled ‘worm love’ by my then nine-year old daughter.
-I asked her what the picture was, and she said ‘a worm!’
+It’s here that I want to tell you that I had been thinking about worms for some time – after finding a really strange picture hanging around the house of a suspicious image entitled ‘worm love’ – by my then nine-year old daughter.
+I asked her what the picture was, and she said ‘a giant worm!’
 (Of course!
 And…Phew!)

 I asked her why it said ‘worm love?’
-And she said because everyone loved the ‘fluffy stuff’ but people needed to remember that it was important to love worms, too.
+And she said because everyone loved the ‘fluffy stuff’ but we should love worms, too!

 I felt humbled by this, and tweeted something to that effect – when someone I follow on Twitter, who has a science garden in London (and a science outreach program for schools) sent these wonderful photos, out of the blue.
 Which he kindly said I could post on my site.